TL;DR

 How does Clearbit pricing compare to ZoomInfo?

-Clearbit (now Breeze Intelligence) is significantly cheaper than ZoomInfo at entry level — starting at ~$75/month versus ZoomInfo's $15,000/year minimum.
-However, Clearbit requires HubSpot and uses a credit-based model where credits expire monthly.
+Clearbit (now Breeze Intelligence) is significantly cheaper than ZoomInfo at entry—starting around $75/month versus ZoomInfo's $15,000/year minimum.
+But Clearbit requires HubSpot and uses a credit-based model where credits expire monthly with no rollover.
 At scale, mid-market teams spend $10,000-20,000/year on Clearbit versus $25,000-40,000 on ZoomInfo.
-Cleanlist offers similar functionality to both at $3,000-6,000/year for a 5-person team, with no CRM lock-in.
+Cleanlist offers comparable functionality to both at $3,000-6,000/year for a 5-person team, with no CRM lock-in and no annual contract.

 Does ZoomInfo verify emails in real time?